Wills & Estate Planning

 What Is Bequeathing to Charity?

-Benefits of Leaving Money to Charity
+Benefits of leaving money to charity

 Writing your will is an opportunity to think about how you’d like people to remember you when you’re gone.
 For lots of families, that means choosing guardians and providing for children in the will.
 Another way to keep your legacy alive?
 Donating to charity.

 Whether you call it a bequest, an endowment, a legacy, or simply a gift, money or assets you leave to charity can be a meaningful part of your final plans.
-No matter how large or small your estate is, there’s a way to leave a legacy to a cause you care about.
+No matter how large or small your estate is, there’s probably a way to leave a legacy to a cause you care about.

 What Is Bequeathing to Charity?